zoidtechnologysystem/ZTS-DC-CDI-Series/README.md

 Additional hardware documentation, firmware versions, testing data, wiring information, and project photographs will be added progressively.

+## Disclaimer

+This repository is provided primarily as engineering documentation.

+Ignition-system modification involves high-voltage electrical systems and engine operation.
+Hardware implementation and testing should be performed with appropriate technical knowledge and safety precautions.

+ZTS — Build Not Bought.

 ## Repository Structure

 ```text